 Unexpected changes in your chief means of financial support

 Unexpected medical bills (this must be well documented)

 You are not eligible for Economic Hardship Work Permission until you have completed at least one academic year in F-1 status, as you have demonstrated that you have funding to support at least the first year of your program of study.

 If you feel that you meet the above criteria for Economic Hardship, please contact the ISSO to make an appointment to discuss your case with an International Student Advisor.

-Please be aware that approval of Request for Off-Campus Employment due to Economic Hardship can take two to three months.
+Please be aware that approval of Request for Off-Campus Employment due to Economic Hardship can take 3 to 5 months.
 You will not be able to work off-campus while your application is pending.